 - currently doesn't address key aspects of human intelligence, such as commonsense understanding, applying knowledge from one context to another, adapting to change and displaying sentience and awareness.

 How data science, machine learning and AI can be combined

-The power of data science on its own is significant.
-Combining it with machine learning adds even more potential value for generating insights from evergrowing pools of data.
-Used together, they also drive a variety of narrow AI applications and might eventually lead to solving the challenge of general AI.
+The business value of data science on its own is significant.
+Combining it with machine learning adds even more potential to generate valuable insights from ever-growing pools of data.
+Used together, data science and machine learning also drive a variety of narrow AI applications and might eventually solve the challenge of general AI.

-More specifically, here are some examples of how organizations are combining data science, machine learning and AI to potent effect:
+Here are some specific examples of how organizations are combining data science, machine learning and AI to great effect:

 - predictive analytics applications that forecast customer behavior, business trends and events based on analysis of constantly changing data sets;

-- AI-enabled conversational systems that can engage in highly interactive communications with customers, users, patients and other individuals;
+- conversational AI systems that can engage in highly interactive communications with customers, users, patients and other individuals;

 While data science, machine learning and AI are separate concepts that individually offer powerful capabilities, using them together is transforming the way we manage organizations and business operations -- and how we live, work and interact with the world around us.